grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 [//]: # (2k words from last EDIT point)

-It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustments when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
+It was just starting to seem to Percy that perhaps there were fewer calls coming up from Hemi for course adjustments when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that the higher pitched whine of the forward bilge pumps died away too.

 The _Prospect_ sat dead in the water.

-Bastian nervously reached up and tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.
+Bastian tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

 "Hemi!"
-Percy called down.
-"We've completely run the fucking batteries down!"
+Percy called down, "we've completely run the fucking batteries down!"

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 "What do you want to do now?"